HOME REMOVAL CONTROL PREVENTION REPELLENT TRAPPING

 Click the below button if you want to order a snake trap for snake relocation.

 Click the above "Buy Now" button, and you will be routed to PayPal, where you can pay by credit card or PayPal account.
-To pay by check, email us or call 360.305.7522 and we'll get your order squared away. $4.95 flat-rate USPS Priority Mail shipping fee is added during the checkout process.
+Sorry, we do not accept personal checks or orders by telephone. $4.95 flat-rate USPS Priority Mail shipping fee is added during the checkout process.
 Each additional trap ships free.
 PayPal payments allows you to use your regular credit card or a PayPal account.
 Traps usually ship same day (Mon - Fri), and arrive in 2-3 business days US priority mail from Seattle, WA.

 For information about Los Angeles Snake and Wildlife Removal, click this link.